-The principle of the post-office, at its establishment, as is distinctly laid down in the 12 Charles II., was to appord advantage to trade and commerce.
-The direct revenue to be derived from the post-office was not the primary consideration.
+"The principle of the post-office, at its establishment, as is distinctly laid down in the 12 Charles II., was to afford advantage to trade and commerce.
+The direct revenue to be derived from the post-office was not the primary consideration."

-The Commissioners of Revenue Inquiry, in their Eighteenth Report Report of Comon the Post-office, remark that:-
+The Commissioners of Revenue Inquiry, in their Eigh-Report of Commissioners of teenth Report on the Post-office, remark thathe reveveyance Crown

-The restrictions which, for the maintenance of the revenue, the law has imposed concerning the untaxed conveyance of letters, RAISE AN OBLIGATION ON THE PART UP THE CROWN TO MAKE ADEQUATE PROVISION FOR THE PUBLIC EXIGENCIES IN THIS RESPECT; and in effecting this object, it falls within the province and the duty of his Majesty's post-master-general to create, as well as to guard and to collect, a revenue.
+"The restrictions which, for the maintenance of the revenue, the law has imposed concerning the untaxed conveyance of letters, raise an obligation on the part of the Crown to make adequate provision for the public exigencies in this respect; and in effecting this object, it falls within the province and the duty of his Majesty's post-mastergeneral to create, as well as to guard and to collect, a revenue.

-The facility of frequent, punctual and quick communication, which the institution of the post-office was calculated to secure, may be justly classed among the elements of profitable commerce.
+"The facility of frequent, punctual, and quick communication, which the institution of the post-office was calculated to secure, may be justly classed among the elements of profitable commerce.
 It is essential to the purposes of government, and subservient to all the ends of national policy.

-In this view, the establishment of the post-office possesses a character distinct from, and an importance superior to, its title to consideration as a productive BRANCH OF THE REVENUE.
+"In this view, the establishment of the post-office possesses a character distinct from, and an importance superior to, its title to consideration as a productive branch of the revenue.
 Nor is its utility in this respect to be appreciated solely by the revenue derived directly from it, for it may be considered also as auxiliary to other branches of the public income.

-But whatever distinction may be observed between the more general and primary purposes of this institution, and its value separately regarded as an immediate source of revenue to the crown, it will be found that the same means may be employed to promote its several objects; and that in a prosperous state of the country, its productiveness, in a financial calculation, will be measured by the proportion in which, under judicious management, it is made to contribute to the interests, the inconvenience, and the habitual indulgence of the community.
+"But whatever distinction may be observed between the more general and primary purposes of this institution, and its value separately regarded as an immediate source of revenue to the Crown, it will be found that the same means may be employed to promote its several objects; and that in a prosperous state of the country, its productiveness, in a financial calculation, will be measured by the proportion in which, under judicious management, it is made to contribute to the interests, the convenience, and the habitual indulgence of the community.

-To prove the truth of this principle, it might be sufficient to refer to the immediate results of the well-known improvements introduced in the year 1784, upon the suggestions of Mr. Palmer, in the circulation of letters within the now United Kingdom.
+"To prove the truth of this principle, it might be sufficient to refer to the immediate results of the well-known improvements introduced in the year 1784, upon the suggestions of Mr. Palmer, in the circulation of letters within the now

+United Kingdom.

-Various causes have subsequently contributed to the vast progressive increase of the annual receipts of this department, which, in twenty years, dating from the adoption of Mr. Palmer's plan, were trebled, and have since become five-fold their previous amount.
-But a general comparison of the extent of the accommodation afforded, and of the quantity of correspondence maintained through the post-office at different periods, will establish the principle already assumed, that the growth of this correspondence (and of the attendant revenue) naturally keeps pace with the amendment and extension of the means of intercourse, and with the increased wealth, commerce, and prosperity of the country, and will show that this effect, although it may have missioners of Finance.
+"Various causes have subsequently contributed to the vast progressive increase of the annual receipts of this department, which, in twenty years, dating from the adoption of Mr. Palmer's plan, were trebled, and have since become five-fold their previous amount.
+But a general comparison of the extent of the accommodation afforded, and of the quantity of correspondence maintained through the post-office at different periods, will establish the principle already assumed, that the growth of this correspondence (and of the attendant revenue) naturally keeps pace with the amendment and extension of the means of intercourse, and with the increased wealth, commerce, and prosperity of the country, and will show that this effect, although it may have been in some degree counteracted, has not been prevented by the restraints of augmented taxation.